-Today, we will run through Five Tips on How to Build the Best About Page Possible.
+Today, we will run through Five Tips on How to Build the Best About Me Page Possible.

-Now, rankings aside, the truth is that About me pages are almost always one of the most visited pages on any website.
+The truth is that About me pages or of course about us pages are almost always one of the most visited pages on any website.

-They’re incredibly important because your audience cares to know who you are and wants to be able to relate to you.
+They’re incredibly important because your audience cares to know who you are and wants to be able to relate to you, or know who they are dealing with if it is a business about page.

-They love seeing the face behind the blog!
+They love seeing the face behind the blog or business!

 So my question is...